-Regardless of the procedure, you may experience tooth sensitivity within 24 hours of being exposed to the whitening gel, if the peroxide gets through the enamel, and irritates gums or the tooth nerve.
+Regardless of the procedure, you may experience tooth sensitivity within 24 hours of being exposed to the whitening gel if the peroxide gets through the enamel and irritates the gums or the tooth nerve.
 In most cases, this is temporary, and can be alleviated with an over-the-counter pain reliever like ibuprofen.
 Finally, you may suffer from nausea or vomiting if you accidentally ingest the gel in the take-home whitening kits.

 Overuse of whiteners can also damage the tooth enamel or gums, so be sure to follow directions and talk to your dentist.

-There’s also a relapse effect, where teeth will adjust slightly in shade, so remember to go beyond your desired whiteness, as the brightness might fade slightly.
+There’s also a relapse effect, where teeth will adjust slightly in shade.
+As the brightness might fade slightly, remember to go beyond your desired whiteness.

 Contact us to set up an appointment today.